MJQ7/dir-flatten/README.md

-# DIRFLATTEN
+# DIR-FLATTEN

 ---

 ## Description

-This is a simple python script that flattens a directory structure.
+A simple python script that flattens a directory structure.
 It moves all files from subdirectories to the root directory.

 It's very rough around the edges, but it works.